Sylvie Tissot

-Sylvie Tissot is a French sociologist, activist and documentary filmmaker.
+Sylvie Tissot (/fr/) is a French sociologist, activist and documentary filmmaker.
 She is a professor of Political Science at University of Paris-8 and a founder of the collective Les Mots Sont Importants.

 Biography

 Born in 1971, Tissot studied at Sciences-Po, the University of Minnesota, and the Ecole des Hautes Etudes en Sciences Sociales, where she earned a PhD with highest honors.
 She began her career as an assistant professor at University of Strasbourg and now serves as a professor in the Political Science department at the University of Vincennes-Saint Denis Paris-8, directing the "Discrimination, Diversity and Representations" track in Master's Program in Political Science.
 She has been a Fulbright Scholar as well as a visiting scholar at NYU and Harvard University.

 Research

 Tissot's research deals with urban policy and the transformation of major cities in France and the United States, focusing on such topics as public housing and gentrification.
 Her first book L'Etat et les quartiers.
 Genèse d'une catégorie de l'action publique (Seuil 2007) examines the evolution of public housing in France since World War II and the emergence of the "quartier sensible" ("sensitive neighborhood") as a category of state intervention.
 Tissot argues that a view of social ills as localized in at-risk neighborhoods replaced systemic economic analysis in French public policy.

 Tissot's second book, De bons voisins.
 Enquête dans un quartier de la bourgeoisie progressiste (Raisons d'agir 2011) examines gentrification in Boston's South End.
 Through historical and ethnographic research, Tissot maps the contested, contingent processes that transformed the neighborhood.
 She focuses particularly on the ambivalent tool of "diversity", detailing the central role this principle played as a group of progressive upper-middle-class residents established themselves as a local elite in the formerly working-class neighborhood.
 Verso Books published an English translation of De bons voisins in 2015, entitled Good Neighbors: Gentrifying Diversity in Boston's South End.

 Tissot's current research focuses on gay-friendliness in urban space.

 Tissot is a member of the Cultures et Societés Urbaines (CSU) and Centre de Recherches Sociologiques et Politiques de Paris (CRESSPA) units at the Centre National de la Recherche Scientifique (CNRS) and serves on the editorial board of leading social science journal Actes de la recherche en sciences sociales, founded in 1975 by Pierre Bourdieu.